ibericode/mailchimp-for-wordpress/readme.txt

 <p><a href="https://mc4wp.com/features/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=after-features-link">View more Premium features</a></p>
 </blockquote>

-#### What is MailChimp?
+#### What is Mailchimp?

-MailChimp is a newsletter service that allows you to send out email campaigns to a list of email subscribers.
+Mailchimp is a newsletter service that allows you to send out email campaigns to a list of email subscribers.
 It is free for lists up to 2000 subscribers, which is why it is the newsletter-service of choice for thousands of businesses.

-This plugin allows you to tightly integrate your WordPress site with your MailChimp account.
+This plugin allows you to tightly integrate your WordPress site with your Mailchimp account.

-If you are not yet using MailChimp, [creating an account is 100% free and only takes you about 30 seconds](http://mailchimp.com/monkey-rewards/?utm_source=freemium_newsletter&utm_medium=email&utm_campaign=monkey_rewards&aid=a2d08947dcd3683512ce174c5&afl=1).
+If you are not yet using Mailchimp, [creating an account is 100% free and only takes you about 30 seconds](http://mailchimp.com/monkey-rewards/?utm_source=freemium_newsletter&utm_medium=email&utm_campaign=monkey_rewards&aid=a2d08947dcd3683512ce174c5&afl=1).

 == Installation ==

 #### Installing the plugin
-1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **MailChimp for WordPress** and click "*Install now*"
+1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **Mailchimp for WordPress** and click "*Install now*"
 1. Alternatively, download the plugin and upload the contents of `mailchimp-for-wp.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin
 1. Set [your API key](https://admin.mailchimp.com/account/api) in the plugin settings.

 #### Configuring Sign-Up Form(s)
-1. Go to *MailChimp for WP > Forms*
+1. Go to *Mailchimp for WP > Forms*
 2. Select at least one list to subscribe people to.
 3. *(Optional)* Add more fields to your form.
 4. Embed a sign-up form in pages or posts using the `[mc4wp_form]` shortcode.
-5. Show a sign-up form in your widget areas using the "MailChimp Sign-Up Form" widget.
+5. Show a sign-up form in your widget areas using the "Mailchimp Sign-Up Form" widget.
 6. Show a sign-up form from your theme files by using the following PHP function.

 `